A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs: Abstract

 \section{Abstract}

 We show that Hecke algebra of type $B$ and a coideal subalgebra of the type $A$ quantum group satisfy a double centralizer property, generalizing the Schur-Jimbo duality in type $A$.
 The quantum group of type $A$ and its coideal subalgebra form a quantum symmetric pair.
-We offer a new approach to the Kazhdan-Lusztig theory for the BGG category $\mc O$ for Lie algebras of type $B/C$ by developing a new theory of canonical basis arising from quantum symmetric pairs.
-This is then applied to formulate and establish for the first time a Kazhdan-Lusztig theory for the category $\mc O$ of the ortho-symplectic Lie superalgebra $\osp(2m+1|2n)$.
+A new theory of canonical bases arising from quantum symmetric pairs is initiated.
+It is then applied to formulate and establish for the first time a Kazhdan-Lusztig theory for the BGG category $\mathcal O$ of the ortho-symplectic Lie superalgebras $\mathfrak{osp}(2m+1|2n)$.
+In particular, our approach provides a new formulation of the Kazhdan-Lusztig theory for Lie algebras of type $B/C$. \\ \\ R\'esum\'e: On d\'emontre que les alg\`ebres de Hecke de type $B$ et des coideaux du groupes quantiques de type A satisfont une propri\'et\'e de double centralisateur qui g\'en\'eralise la dualit\'e de Schur-Jimbo en type $A$.
+Le groupe quantique de type $A$ et son coid\'eal forment une paire sym\'etrique quantique.
+Une nouvelle th\'eorie de bases canonique associ\'ee aux paires sym\'etriques quantiques est d\'evelopp\'ee.
+Elle est appliqu\'ee pour formuler et \'etablir une th\'eorie \`a la Kazhdan-Lusztig pour la cat\'egorie O de BGG de la super-alg\`ebre de Lie ortho-symplectique $\mathfrak(2m+1|2n)$.
+Notre approche donne en particulier une nouvelle formulation de la th\'eorie de Kazhdan-Lusztig pour les alg\`ebres de Lie de type $B/C$.